Tuesdays 7.30pm - 9.30pm

 What is happening now?

-Save the Heritage, Woods and Beauty of Britain's Cemeteries
+Save the woods, graves and beauty of Britain's Cemeteries

-Over 11,000 say stop the destruction and make the Camberwell Cemeteries Memorial Park Nature Reserves - with respect for the dead and their memorials and woods, meadows, history and nature for the living.
+Over 11,000 want the Camberwell Cemeteries made Memorial Park Nature Reserves - with respect for the dead - and woods, graves, history and nature for the living.

 Come and visit!